Esox-Lucius/PiHoleblocklists/README.md

 - I do not work for, have anything to do with, nor am I affiliated with **otx.alienvault.com** OR **Pi-Hole®** in any way.
 I only use their service & software.

+- I do think that a DNS sinkhole, like Pi-Hole® adds an great extra layer of security, that is usefull if updated and maintained.

 /Cheers!